klange/toaruos/README.md

 The kernel and driver modules have been successfully built with Clang using the `i686-elf` target.
 If you would like to experiment with using Clang to build ToaruOS, pass `USE_CLANG=1` to `make` from a clean build.
 You may confirm that Clang was used to build the kernel by examining `/proc/compiler` within the OS.

+### Building in ToaruOS

+ToaruOS is self-hosting, though the native build environment is different from the hosted build.

+To build ToaruOS from within ToaruOS, follow these steps:

+    # Install the necessary tools (gcc, python)
+    sudo msk update; sudo msk install src-tools
+    # Update PATH
+    source ~/.eshrc; rehash
+    cd /src
+    # Build the ISO (root is needed as this process copies some protected files from /etc)
+    sudo build-the-world.py

+The resulting image can be booted in Bochs, or sent to the host for use in another VM.

 ### Third-Party Components

 Prior to ToaruOS 1.6.x, many third-party components were included by default (Python, libpng, zlib, Cairo, freetype, and so on).
 These are no longer part of the default distribution or build process and must be built manually.
 Complete guides for building these components are currently being drafted.
 The instructions for building Python are complete and [available from the wiki](https://github.com/klange/toaruos/wiki/How-to-Python) (note that a host installation of Python 3.6 is required to build Python 3.6 and satisfying this is left as an exercise to the reader).